yugabyte/ybu/TFE/YBU-58/ybu-58.md

 The prompt in the CLI will change to reflect the user `centos`, if the connection was established.

-The docker container will run in the background on each of the three nodes, evidenced by their unique IP addresses on port 5433 in the `--nodes` flag.
+The proceeding script will run a docker container in the background on each of the three nodes, evidenced by their unique IP addresses on port 5433 in the `--nodes` flag.

 This will run the workload `SqlInserts`.
 This is a sample key-value app built on PostgreSQL with concurrent readers and writers.
 The app inserts unique string keys into the table `postgresqlkeyvalue`.